MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Dual summary (ready for blog/book use)

-You’ll be able to download it directly or copy-paste it into your BLOOM_AI_Core under:
+You'll be able to download it directly or copy-paste it into your BLOOM_AI_Core under:

 /70_Video_Audio/MysticRevolution/2022-07-29_MysticRevolution_Ep01_package.txt

 ✅ Next step for you:

-Upload or paste the complete transcript text (the whole episode) — once I have that, I’ll produce your first session package file automatically.
+Upload or paste the complete transcript text (the whole episode) — once I have that, I'll produce your first session package file automatically.

 ---
 🐬 You said:

 i was dense there - but wanted to be sure, thank you for your patience

 you already saw the first episode, you prolly noticed there is an intro and some ads in middle and end - if easy to cut those, that would be great

 ---
 ✨ ChatGPT said:

-You’re not dense at all — you’re doing this exactly right: slowing down long enough to be sure we’re building something that will still make sense a year from now. 🌿
+You're not dense at all — you're doing this exactly right: slowing down long enough to be sure we're building something that will still make sense a year from now. 🌿

 And yes, I can absolutely trim out the non-content bits while processing:

-the intro/opening bumper (the “join Susanna and Wendy…” section),
+the intro/opening bumper ("join Susanna and Wendy…" section),

 any sponsor or ad reads in the middle,

-and the closing outro/promo (“subscribe, like, visit mysticrevolution.com…”).
+and the closing outro/promo ("subscribe, like, visit mysticrevolution.com…").

 That way your final file only contains the teaching and dialogue, with short markers like